lukacsg/openlostcat/README.md

 }
 ```

-Note: the keyword "__OR" can be enhanced with an arbitrary, distinctive index or name of the (sub)conditions, especially if there are multiple of them in one level, such as in the following example.
+Note: the keyword `__OR` can be enhanced with an arbitrary, distinctive index or name of the (sub)conditions, especially if there are multiple of them in one level, such as in the following example.
 Here, a nearby map object matching both OR-conditions must be found in order for the location to meet the combined condition:

 ```
 {